ImJaeSung/ijcai2025-spf/README.md

-# Dynamic High-Order Relations and Event-Driven Temporal Modeling for Stock Price Forecasting
+# Dynamic Higher-Order Relations and Event-Driven Temporal Modeling for Stock Price Forecasting
 Implementation environment: Linux with NVIDIA RTX A6000 and Python 3.8.1

 ## Install Environments